jupyter/nbdime/docs/source/index.rst

 Documentation for nbdime -- tools for diff and merge of Jupyter Notebooks
 =========================================================================

 NB!
-This documentation and the nbdime project is in a very early stage of development and is not usable for any kind of production work yet.
+The nbdime project and this documentation and is in a very early stage of development and is not usable for any kind of production work yet.